Here’s What’s Holding You Back from Getting a Gay Partner

 Unsurprisingly a few sessions later he told me they had broken up.

-Bottom line: Relationships are about respect, not keeping score and doing favors.
+Bottom line: Relationships are about love and respect, not keeping score and doing favors.

 Think about what you can offer